Junior & Senior Session

 BM, New England Conservatory of Music

-Joined LMC faculty in 2019
+Joined LMC Faculty in 2019

 Share with us some of your professional accomplishments.

 Early in my career I joined the Saturday Brass Quintet which fulfilled many of my goals as an aspiring player.
-We were able to tour the country for fifteen years performing in and exploring all of the lower 48 states.
+We were able to tour the country for 15 years performing in and exploring all of the lower 48 states.
 It was an ambitious group and eventually we achieved a high level of performance.
 We competed in many chamber competitions winning the 1990 Naumburg Chamber Music award and the Artist International chamber music award.
 We commissioned many composers to write for us including Richard Danielpour, Aaron Kernis, Arvo Part, John Harbison, Stephen Paulus, Ned Rorem and many others.
 The quintet was in residence at the Manhattan School of Music for five years and we led master classes in several cities in the country.

-Ever since arriving in NYC I’ve worked as a freelance trumpeter playing on many Broadway and off-Broadway shows, substituting with the NY Philharmonic, recording commercials, playing for choral organizations, ballet/dance companies, contemporary musics groups, chamber concerts, orchestras, backing up rock and pop acts, etc. Presently I am principal trumpet with the Hudson Valley Philharmonic, Opera Saratoga and the NY Gilbert and Sullivan Players.
+Ever since arriving in NYC, I’ve worked as a freelance trumpeter playing on many Broadway and off-Broadway shows, substituting with the NY Philharmonic, recording commercials, playing for choral organizations, ballet/dance companies, contemporary musics groups, chamber concerts, orchestras, backing up rock and pop acts, etc. Presently I am principal trumpet with the Hudson Valley Philharmonic, Opera Saratoga and the NY Gilbert and Sullivan Players.

 I’ve been teaching trumpet and conducting the Wind Ensemble at the Music Advancement Program of the Juilliard School since 1997 and also teach trumpet at Mannes Prep.
 My travels have led me to teach all over the NYC area in group classes, privately and in master class settings.